How to Dissolve an LLC in Utah? (A Complete Guide)

 Most creditors won't submit claims for business debts as long as they've been notified of the dissolution in writing; however, publishing a public notice is recommended for necessary legal protection.

-Step 4: Obtain Tax Clearance for the Utah LLC
+Step 4: File Final Tax Returns and Obtain Tax Clearance

-Tax accounts belonging to a Utah LLC have to be closed to obtain clearance from the Utah Department of Revenue.
+You must close tax accounts belonging to your Utah LLC to obtain clearance from the Utah Department of Revenue.

 You will need to fill out Limited Liability Company Form 966 and send it to the Utah State Tax Commission and Internal Revenue Service.